La Tierra de Jauja: Jauja, Peru

-Jauja, Peru was established 1534 by Spanish conquistador Francisco Pizarro.
+Jauja, Peru was established in 1534 by Spanish conquistador Francisco Pizarro.
 He wanted to keep the Quechua name of the town "Xauxa".
 Pizarro found out that Jauja had a great deal of provisions such as food, clothing, and wealth and became a major city in Peru.
 Also, the dry climate of Jauja was easy on those with respiratory problems, and because of this there was a large hospital that tended to many Spaniards.

 Modern Stories of Jauja

 País de Jauja - This is a Spanish Language novel written in 1993 by Edgardo Rivera Martínez.
 This story is set in the 1940s, the protagonist is a teenage boy who is an aspiring writer and musician.
 One summer he learns a lot about his family history and the story of Jauja.
 This fictional novel combines history and myth.

 La Utopía Arcaica.
 José María Arguedas y Las Ficciones Del Indigenismo - This book is Spanish language written by Mario Vargas Llosa in 1996.
 This book is about factual events and does not deal with the mythical side of Jauja, Peru.
 Vargas Llosa feels that it is important to give the actual historic details.